tellor-io/dataSpecs/types/TRBBridge.md

 ## Example

-to query a deposit event from Ethereum to Layer of 68 TRB corresponding to deposit ID 421:
+To query a deposit event from Ethereum to Layer of 68 TRB corresponding to deposit ID 421:

 ```s
 bytes queryData = abi.encode("TRBBridge", abi.encode(true,421));